Superkikim/maxsmart/README.md

 ## Example Scripts

-The [Example Scripts](example_scripts/) directory provided allows you to perform a series of tests on a MaxSmart power strip.
+The example[Example Scripts](https://github.com/Superkikim/maxsmart/tree/release-2.0.0-beta2/example_scripts) directory provided allows you to perform a series of tests on a MaxSmart power strip.
 They are also meant as a guideline for you to create your own scripts or integration.

 They cover various functionalities such as powering on and off individual ports, retrieving real-time consumption data, and obtaining 24-hour consumption data, etc...

 ### Running the example Scripts

-Refer to the [example Scripts Readme](example_scripts/README.md) for instructions on how to run the scripts.
+Refer to the [example Scripts Readme](https://github.com/Superkikim/maxsmart/tree/release-2.0.0-beta2/example_scripts/README.md) for instructions on how to run the scripts.

 ## Credits